OPEN-NEXT/wp3_pub/T3.2/Documentation & Guidelines/Contribution Guideline_From Project Owner_V03_110GoS.md

 - How you can assign yourself to the same

 Step 4: Make sure the contributors know your wishes and requests
+- A roadmap or Vision of the project
 - Licenses - provide a link to read up on the license
 - Type of documentation required - Provide a link to the basics rules/ or a template of how the documentation should look like
 - Color scheme